ministryofjustice/CFO-ExternalDataIntegrationSystem/README.md

 HMPPS CFO DMS
 =============

-HMPPS Co-Financing Organisation (CFO) - Data Management System (DMS).
-It is intended for internal use only and is used to process PNOMIS and NDelius offender data to supply CATS+ (Case Assessment and Tracking System - also used by HMPPS CFO) with accurate offender movements and updates.
+HMPPS Creating Future Opportunities (CFO) - Data Management System (DMS).
+It is intended for internal use only and is used to process PNOMIS and NDelius offender data to supply CATS (Case Assessment and Tracking System - also used by HMPPS CFO) with accurate offender movements and updates.

 # Queries